dineshKumar777/CiscoVPN_Autoconnect/README.md

 # Usage
  - Build project solution or download the latest release.
  - In bin/debug folder of Visual studio copy the required files to any seperate location.
- - Needed files are Autoit_CiscoVPN.exe, utoItX3.Assembly.dll,AutoItX3.dll, Autoit_CiscoVPN.exe.config
+ - Needed files are Autoit_CiscoVPN.exe, AutoItX3.Assembly.dll,AutoItX3.dll, Autoit_CiscoVPN.exe.config
- - In Autoit_CiscoVPN.exe.config XML enter the required usercredentials
+ - In Autoit_CiscoVPN.exe.config XML enter the required usercredentials [All fields are case sensitive]
  - Then run the script through Autoit_CiscoVPN.exe application or make a shortcut for this in desktop for ease of access.